 Game Boy Interface

-The Game Boy Interface (GBI) is homebrew software that’s a replacement for the GameCube / Game Boy Player boot disc.
+The Game Boy Interface (GBi) is homebrew software that’s a replacement for the GameCube / Game Boy Player boot disc.
 It’s written by Extrems, who’s also part of the Swiss team.
-Original hardware is still required (GameCube and Game Boy Player), however I find it to be a great improvement over the original, as it supports 240p, as well as many other options.
+Original hardware is still required (GameCube and Game Boy Player), however I find it to be a vast improvement over the original, as it supports 240p, low-lag as well as many other options.
 This page explains how to run the software, as well as more details about what it does.

 The Game Boy Interface has a few different versions available, each with their own specific use.
 I’ll list basic info here, but for detailed info and an updated spec sheet, please visit the main GBI thread: http://www.gc-forever.com/forums/viewtopic.php?f=37&t=2782

-The main version offers a ton of features, including an on-screen display, screenshot saving and some awesome zoom modes.
+The main version offers a ton of features, including an on-screen display, screenshot saving, ROM dumping and some awesome zoom modes.
 If you launch this version with the Swiss software, you can customize the resolution and aspect ratio as well.
-While it offers about the same latency as the original GBP Disc, the scaling looks great.
+While it offers the same latency as the original GBP Disc everything else about it is better and the games look great!
 There are too many options to list here, so for details, please visit the main GBI page linked above.

 How to run GBI / Running in 240p:

-I’ll list the basic ways to launch the GBI with instructional videos for each.
-Also, the ULL and LL versions should launch in 240p mode automatically, however you’ll need the Swiss software in order to launch the main version in 240p.
+I’ll list the basic ways to launch the GBi with instructional videos for each.
+Also, the hf and sr versions should launch in 240p mode automatically, however I recommend using the Swiss software to launch all of them.
 Swiss is an excellent tool to have anyway, so if you don’t already know how to use it, this will show you how:

 When using these files, make sure to copy the entire contents of the archive (including subfolder) to whatever media you’ll be playing from, or Swiss won’t detect the file properly and other features won’t be available.